arkajitmandal/LangevinDynamics/README.md

 ## What do you need

-A text file.
+A text file

-Required Files : a text file containing 4 columns.
+containing 4 columns.
 Each line have 4 columns; Index, position and the corresponding velocity and force.